criblio/elastic-cribl-monitoring/README.md

 ## Option 2 - Manual Configuration

-<details><summary>Here are the manual steps to configure Elasticsearch first and then Cribl Stream or Edge.
-Keep in mind that the script only works for Stream at the moment.</summary>
+<details><summary>Here are the manual steps to configure Elasticsearch first and then Cribl Stream.
+The instructions here are for Stream, but will work for Edge fleets too.</summary>

 #### 1. Elasticsearch Configuration